gandhisamay/gandhisamay/README.md

 - 👋 Hi, I’m Samay Gandhi
 - 👀 I’m interested in machine learning
 - 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on for any ai projects
+- 💞️ I’m looking to collaborate on for any ml and app dev projects
 - 📫 To reach me email me on gandhisamay200@gmail.com

 <!---